 Counterparty credit risk (CCR) is the translation of the credit risk embedded in the financial transactions, investments and/or settlement between counterparties.
-The transactions encompass bilateral contracts - i.e. over-the-counter (OTC) - and cleared contracts through a clearing house.
-The amount at risk changes over the contract's lifetime together with the risk factors that impact the potential future value of the transactions.
+Those transactions include bilateral contracts such as over-the-counter (OTC) derivative contracts as well as contracts settled through clearing houses.
+The amount of this risk may vary over time in line with changing market parameters which then impacts the replacement value of the relevant transactions